 Listen to Boris Becker talk about the mindset of winning and losing, especially when somebody else is just a bit better than you on the day.

-These days, I believe that there are absolute truths and that there are also many truths that change over time.
+These days, I believe that there are absolute truths and that many truths change over time.
 Something that is true today is not necessarily true tomorrow.

-Even the things that I hold as sacred truths are only seen in the available limited space of my consciousness and are far more reaching and expansive than my limited mental hard drive.
-New aspects and implications of those truths are often coming up as I dig deeper, which takes time to stop and reflect.
+Even the things that I hold as sacred truths are only seen in the limited space of my consciousness, but they are far more reaching and expansive than my limited mental hard drive.
+New aspects and implications of those truths often emerge as I dig deeper, which takes time to stop and reflect.

 Added to this there is the fact that we do not walk in others’ footsteps and while something may be morally right or wrong we must see the situation the person is standing in when we make a judgement call.